 - 1. Get Java 8 source code (must be version 8) - (a) Download JDK8 from Oracle - (b) Open the downloaded tar (tar -xvzf) - (c) Unzip the contained src.zip (resulting in folders: com/, java/, javax/, launcher/, org/) - 2.
-Set up the Checker Framework (replace mychecker with the name of your checker) - (a) mkdir \$JSR308/checker-framework/checker/jdk/mychecker/ cd \$JSR308/checker-framework/checker/jdk/mychecker/ echo "include ../Makefile.jdk" > Makefile - (b) Add mychecker to \$JSR308/checker-framework/checker/jdk/MakeFile in the definition of CHECKER_DIRS and in the definition of ANNOTATED_CLASSES (don't forget to add a closing parenthesis at the end of the definition of ANNOTATED CLASSES!). - 3.
-For each file you want to annotate, copy the JDK version into the directory \$JSR308/checker-framework/checker/jdk/mychec using the same directory structure as the JDK. - Whenever you add a file, fully annotate it, as described in Section 29.1. - If you are only annotating fields and method signatures (but not ensuring that method bodies type-check), then you don't need to suppress warnings, because the JDK is built using the -Awarns command-line option. - 4.
-Build the annotated JDK: run ./gradlew buildJdk - You may receive a compilation error because your files use a part of the JDK that is not in the annotated JDK.
-If the missing part is relatively small, please add it.
-If the missing part is large, then you can make small changes to the JDK source code, such as commenting out a method body.
-(Use / and / on their own lines, so that the diffs are minimal.)
+Set up the Checker Framework (replace mychecker with the name of your checker) - (a) mkdir \$CHECKERFRAMEWORK/checker/jdk/mychecker/ cd \$CHECKERFRAMEWORK/checker/jdk/mychecker/ echo "include ../Makefile.jdk" > Makefile - (b) Add mychecker to \$CHECKERFRAMEWORK/checker/jdk/MakeFile in the definition of CHECKER_DIRS and in the definition of ANNOTATED_CLASSES (don't forget to add a closing parenthesis at the end of the definition of ANNOTATED CLASSES!). - 3.
+For each file you want to annotate, copy the JDK version into the directory \$CHECKERFRAMEWORK/checker/jdk/mychecker/src using the same directory structure as the JDK.

+Whenever you add a file, fully annotate it, as described in Section 30.1.

+If you are only annotating fields and method signatures (but not ensuring that method bodies type-check), then you don't need to suppress warnings, because the JDK is built using the -Awarns command-line option.